 - Filling up our olive oil from a bottle-fill shop

-- Dial down the heating
+- Turn down the heating a degree or so

 - Taking egg carton boxes back to the shop to reuse